raise-isayan/BigIPDiscover/Readme.md

 Language/[Japanese](https://github.com/raise-isayan/BigIPDiscover/blob/master/Readme-ja.md)

-This tool is an extension of PortSwigger's product Burp Suite.
+This tool is an extension of PortSwigger product Burp Suite.

 It corresponds to Scanner of Burp Professional Edition.
 Also, even in the case of the Burp Community Edition, it can be detected by using the History function of Proxy.